Consulting Presentation Automation: The Slide Deck Bottleneck Is Eating Your Engagement Margins

 The pattern is clear.
 The consultants who figure out consulting presentation automation aren't just delivering faster.
 They're delivering a fundamentally different client experience.

-If You're Still Formatting by Hand, Here's What It's Costing You
+If Your Lead Consultant Is Still Formatting by Hand, Here's What It's Costing You

-Pull up your last three engagements.
+Pull up your firm's last three engagements.
 Count the hours between "analysis complete" and "deck delivered."
-Multiply by your billable rate.
+Multiply by what your lead consultant's time is worth.

 That's the number.
-That's your annual deck labor tax, multiplied by however many engagements you deliver per year.
+That's your firm's annual deck labor tax, multiplied by however many engagements your team delivers per year.

-For most consultants I talk to, it lands somewhere between $16,000 and $36,000 per year.
+For most boutique consulting firms I talk to, it lands somewhere between $16,000 and $36,000 per year.
 Spent on work that requires zero diagnostic expertise.
 Hidden inside the engagement hours where it doesn't trigger the alarm it should.
+And paid out of your highest-cost team member's calendar, which is the calendar that should be opening new engagements, not closing old ones.

 This isn't a time complaint.
-It's a P&L problem.
-And every engagement where you give back 6-12% of your margin to slide formatting is an engagement where the math worked against you before the client even saw the deliverable.
+It's a P&L problem, and a delegation problem.
+Every engagement where your lead consultant gives back 6-12% of margin to slide formatting is an engagement where the math worked against you before the client even saw the deliverable.

-The consultants who are removing this step aren't working with some secret tool.
-They're using platforms that treat the presentation as a natural output of the analysis, not a separate project that starts after the real work is done.
+The boutique firms removing this step aren't working with some secret tool.
+They're using platforms that treat the presentation as a natural output of the analysis, so associates can own the build and the lead consultant only polishes.

-If you want to see how the audit conversation opens the engagement, and how the deliverable goes from findings to boardroom-ready deck without a 3-day formatting sprint, that's the place to start.
+If you want to see how this fits together for a team, see how Audity works for your team and how the deliverable goes from findings to boardroom-ready deck without a 3-day partner-led formatting sprint.

 -Ed